karlclement/github-wc-webhook/README.md

 # Word count webhook
 This is a simple Github webhook that counts the word additions and deletions on each git commit.
 It's built using the Serverless Framework and runs on AWS Lambda.
+I'm using it to track the number of words written each day for a [Gitbook](https://www.gitbook.com) repository.

 ## How it works
 ### Usage